Deb2003-21/ELEVATE-LABS/README.md

 - Books can be issued to users by their user ID.
 - The system can display all books issued to a particular user.

+# Task 4: Notes Application

+This is a simple Java console application for managing notes.
+Notes can be written to a file and read back from it, enabling persistent storage between runs.

+## Features

+- Create a note with a title and content.
+- Save notes to a file (`notes.txt`).
+Each note is appended to the file.
+- Read and display all notes from the file.